UB Communication department faculty place top priority on

 publishing their scientific work.
 The faculty are extremely

-successfully in publishing in top-tier academic
+successful in publishing in top-tier academic journals.

 Feeley, Thomas H. (Professor)

 Nickels, B. M., & Feeley, T. H. (in press).
 Breaking bad news in veterinarian medicine.
 Health Communication.

 Lee, S., & Feeley, T. H. (in press).
 A meta-analysis of the pique technique of compliance-gaining.
 Social Influence.

 Lee, S., & Feeley, T. H. (in press).
 The identifiable victim effect: Using an experimental-causal-chain design to test for mediation.
 Current Psychology.

 Feeley, T. H., Quick, B. L., & Lee, S. (2016).
 Using direct mail to promote organ donor registration: Two campaigns and a meta-analysis.
 Clinical Transplantation, 30, 1564-1569.

 Lee, S., & Feeley, T. H. (2016).
 The identifiable victim effect: A meta- analytic review.
 Social Influence, 11/3, 199-215.